Anti-thrombotic Treatment in Children - Guideline for the Use of |

 Low Molecular Weight Heparin (LMWH)

 Low molecular weight heparin preparations consist of heparin molecules that lie within a narrow range of low molecular weights.
 The greater uniformity and small sizes lead to greater bioavailability after subcutaneous administration and a more predictable anticoagulant effect.
 No monitoring of therapeutic levels is required in adults however in children limited monitoring is still suggested.
-We suggest monitoring in patients <50 kg weight.
 Reversal of LMWH is difficult therefore in cases where rapid reversal of anticoagulation may be required unfractionated heparin is preferred.

 Cautions